-This section describes the Perma-Fix® II process that may be identified as a miscellaneous unit regulated under 40 CFR 264 Subpart X. The unit will be used to physically and/or chemically treat hazardous wastes and/or non-RCRA radioactive wastes.
+This section describes the Perma-Fix II® process that may be identified as a miscellaneous unit regulated under 40 CFR 264 Subpart X. The unit will be used to physically and/or chemically treat hazardous wastes and/or non-RCRA radioactive wastes.
 This section of the permit application is intended to address the regulations for miscellaneous units applicable to this process.

 PFF conducts thermal desorption and/or chemical oxidation/reduction in a treatment unit.
-The operation is a proprietary process known as Perma-Fix® II (PF-II).
-A detailed description of the existing batch unit and its operation follows.
-The batch thermal desorber is planned to be replaced with a continuous unit, which is described in Appendix II-I-1.
+The operation is a proprietary process known as Perma-Fix II® (PF-II).
+A detailed description of the proposed batch unit and its operation follows.
+The batch thermal desorber is planned to be replaced with an externally heated batch retort including new condensers and vacuum pumps, which is described in Appendix II-I-1.
+The new replacement PF-II unit is anticipated to have a similar 3,000 lbs./day waste processing rate.
 In addition, the supporting PF-II ancillary equipment, including the associated air pollution control systems, are planned for upgrade or replacement.